 - Obtain your reseller’s permit and/or licensing agreement.
 A reseller’s permit is required to sell wholesale goods because it shows suppliers that you are a real business.
 A licensing agreement is similar to a permit.
 It’s used by suppliers to control the type, amount, and sometimes the market a product is sold in.
 Generally, licensing agreements apply to products where intellectual property or stiff competition is concerned.

 - Attend trade shows and relevant events.
 There are few better ways to get your wholesale business started than by attending trade shows.
 This is where suppliers and handmade product creators display their goods and develop sales relationships.
 Look for owners who offer a low minimum order quantity (MOQ) and want to work with new resellers.

 Now that you’re familiar with how to buy wholesale products, it’s useful to expand your knowledge according to your niche.
 Let’s look at best practices for buying specific types of wholesale goods.

 How to Buy Wholesale Grocery Items

 There are numerous ways to buy wholesale grocery items, and your buying approach will depend on what you’re selling.
 If you’re selling dried, packaged, or dehydrated goods, you can get these items from hundreds of suppliers online.
-Wholesale directories make it easy to browse food and drink categories.
+Wholesale directories make it easy to browse food and drink categories, and you may discover 2022 food trends or related information while you're at it.
 Make sure that you have the warehousing capabilities to store products like this.